Pasifika Student Success

-Pasifika Engagement Adviser, Humanities and Education
+Pasifika Engagement Adviser, Humanities, Education and School of Music

-Pasifika Engagement Adviser, Commerce and Health
+Pasifika Engagement Adviser, Business and Governance

 Kalo is of Tongan, Māori, and Pālangi descent, with her Tongan roots coming from Tofoa, Tongatapu, and Ha’ato’u, Ha’apai, her Māori roots coming from Ngāti Kahungunu te Wairoa, and her Pālangi roots coming from Northern Ireland and the United Kingdom.
 Kalo grew up in Tonga and moved to Aotearoa in 2012 to study at Victoria University of Wellington.
 Her work at the University has been underpinned by her own tertiary journey, as she understands the challenges associated with university study.
 Kalo lives her life through the proverb ‘oua lau e kafo, lau e lava—do not dwell on your trials, strive instead for success.
 Pasifika students face their own trials, but Kalo’s challenge is to never give up, and to always strive for success.

 Kalo manages the pastoral/holistic support for all Pasifika students at the Wellington School of Business and Governance